 Group Health Plans Overview

-Group Health offers coverage to employers, government agencies, and individuals through two different corporations Group Health Cooperative and Group Health Options, Inc.
+Group Health provides coverage to employer groups, government programs, and individuals and families through its two health carriers — Group Health Cooperative and Group Health Options, Inc.

 Also See: Comparison of Group Health Plans